anumkhanit/os-ticket/README.md

 3. **Prepare osTicket Installation Files**
    - Download `osTicket-Installation-Files.zip` to the desktop.
-   - Unzip the folder and rename it to `osTicket-Installation-Files`.
+   - Unzip the folder and rename it to `osTicket-Installation`.

 4. **Install IIS with CGI**
    - Open `Control Panel`